Even in Sedona, Arizona, where gorgeous views are the norm, there are a few standouts. Devil’s Bridge is one of those exceptional spots.

 You never know what you might see while you’re waiting in line for a photo on Devil’s Bridge.
 When people get their turn, they have been known to do all sorts of things for the camera.

-Marriage proposals have also been known to happen.
+Marriage proposals have also been known to happen on Mescal Trailhead and Devil’s Bridge.
 After I had started back down the trail on my recent visit, I heard an uproarious cheer from the crowd up above.
-I learned later than a marriage proposal had taken place on the bridge.
+I learned later that a marriage proposal had taken place on the bridge.

 Even though Devil’s Bridge is a fairly short hike, that doesn’t mean you should take it lightly.
 Remember that you are in the middle of the desert, and plan accordingly.

 And although it hasn’t happened often, people have been seriously injured and have even died on the trail.
-Two women are reported to have fallen to their deaths in 2014, and rescues of lost or dehydrated hikers happen often throughout the Sedona area.
+Two women are reported to have fallen off the Devil’s Bridge to their deaths in 2014, and rescues of lost or dehydrated hikers happen often throughout the Sedona area.

 Remember to use common sense when climbing the stairs or walking onto the bridge and follow experts’ advice not to venture off the trails.